-Choose Russia PPTP (Dual Access) if your ISP uses a PPTP connection.
+Choose Russia PPTP (Dual Access) from the My Internet Connection is drop-down menu if your ISP uses a PPTP connection.
 Your ISP will provide you with a username and password.
 This option is typically used for DSL services.

-Address Mode: Select Static if your ISP assigned you the IP address, subnet mask, gateway, and DNS server addresses.
-In most cases, select Dynamic.
+Address Mode: Select Static IP if your ISP assigned you the IP address, subnet mask, gateway, and DNS server addresses.
+In most cases, select

+Dynamic IP.